Fraud Key Risk Indicators Examples

 Written By Chris Ekai

-Fraud is a major concern for businesses and financial institutions.
+Fraud and money laundering is a major concern for businesses and financial institutions.
 The financial impact of fraud can be huge.

 However, it can also damage a company’s reputation and credibility.
 To protect against fraud, it’s important to have a strong understanding of fraud’s key risk indicators.